We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

-The new Core Line Wulf looks even better in person than in the pictures, and performs better than can be expected without destroying your wallet
+The new Core Line Wulf looks even better in person than in the pictures and performs better than can be expected without destroying your wallet.

-The State Bicycle Co Wulf is versatile single or fixed-speed bike crafted from steel.
+The State Bicycle Co Wulf is a versatile single or fixed-speed bike crafted from steel.
 The overall concept is to be minimalistic with a slight racing look.
 This bike has more than first expected considering its low price.
 The color is black, but not the standard black.
-It is matte black which seems to incorporate gray shade into it.
+It is matte black which seems to incorporate a gray shade into it.